dreameaters/dreameaters.github.io/teambuilding/best-attackers.md

 # Major Types

 These are the Types that you'll get the most use out of, simply due to the fact that lots of 5⭐ and Mega Raid Bosses are weak to them.
+You'll no doubt want a full Party of six for each of these Types, eventually hosting the most powerful of each category.

 ## Dark-Type